alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 ### Authentication Successful Response

-If the End-User is successfully authenticated and authorizes access to the data requested the OpenID Provider will return an authorisation code to the Relying Party.
-This is achieved by returning a HTTP 302 redirect request to the user agent requesting that the response is redirected to the URI specified by the Relying Party in the redirection_uri parameter of the authorize request.
+If the End-User is successfully authenticated and authorizes access to the data requested the OpenID Provider will return an authorisation code to the Relying Party's server component.
+This is achieved by returning a HTTP 302 redirect request to the End User's user agent requesting that the response is redirected to the redirection_uri specified in the authorize request.

 An example response is given below: